NorESMhub/NorESM/runmodel/advanced.rst

-For AMIP type simulations, using the data ocean model with prescribed (observed) SST, use one of the pre-defined compsets with long names starting with “NF_”.
-One, used in the AMIP run for CMIP5, is “NF_1979-2005\_ AER\_ AMIP_OBS”, with the short name “NF2005AERAMIPO”.
+For AMIP type simulations, using the data ocean model with prescribed (observed) SST, use one of the pre-defined compsets with long names starting with "NF_".
+One, used in the AMIP run for CMIP5, is "NF_1979-2005\_ AER\_ AMIP_OBS", with the short name "NF2005AERAMIPO".
 To create a Case with the chosen name AMIPtest for this compset, as an example, write